Exclusive: Chevron workers face demands to reapply for jobs under global restructuring - sources

 “Some areas like the Middle East or like Colorado where we don’t have much of an operating footprint, it’s unlikely there’s significant changes there in the near term,” Wirth said.
 “We’re working through the details on that.”

-Royal Dutch Shell Plc RDSa.L last month said it plans to cut up to 9,000 jobs, or over 10% of its workforce.
-BP Plc BP.L this year also announced plans to cut around 10,000 jobs, as the two shift from oil and gas to lower-carbon energy sources. [nL1N2GR081]
+Royal Dutch Shell Plc last month said it plans to cut up to 9,000 jobs, or over 10% of its workforce.
+BP Plc this year also announced plans to cut around 10,000 jobs, as the two shift from oil and gas to lower-carbon energy sources.

 Reporting by Jennifer Hiller in Houston, Devika Krishna Kumar in New York and Ron Bousso in London; Editing by Lisa Shumaker